ThomasPf-git/docker/README.md

 3. Run ```.\2_create_containers.cmd``` to create the containers

-4. use the various start and stop scripts for starting and stopping the services
+4. use the various start and stop scripts for starting and stopping the services (or the GUI)

 insy-mysql credentials:
 - user: ```root```